 While the process continues after your 30, it does slow down.
 This results in your pores taking on more excess material before clearing naturally.
 They can expand and appear much larger than they are.

-What Part Does Collagen and Elastin Play in
+What Part Does Collagen and Elastin Play in This?

 The elastin and collagen that support your pores diminish over time causing your pores to sag and stretch, making them seem larger.
 Collagen and elastin supplies can further be affected by excessive sun.
 This may be why many people first notice enlarged pores on their nose, which often takes the brunt of the sun's rays.